elastic/logstash/docs/tutorials/getting-started-centralized.md

 Building and installing Redis is fairly straightforward.
 While normally this would be out of the scope of this document, as the instructions are so simple we'll include them here:

-- Download Redis from http://redis.io/download (The latest stable release is like what you want)
+- Download Redis from http://redis.io/download (The latest stable release is likely what you want)
 - Extract the source, change to the directory and run `make`
 - Run Redis with `src/redis-server --loglevel verbose`